 Except, the people you want to consult with?
 Yep, guess what they’re all doing?

-In those same damn meetings, you’ve just worked so hard to find a way out of.
+In those same damn meetings, you’ve just worked so hard to escape from.

 Armageddon - VP, Marketing or CMO